Silver glittering star ornament on wooden background leaving copyspace on the left

 PCEP (Path Computation Elements Protocol) communicates between all nodes and the controller.
 It is used to set up and modify LSP and enable dynamic and inter-area, inter-domain traffic, and engineered path setup.
 It consists of two entities, PCE and PCC.
 Path Computation Client (PCC) and Path Computation Element (PCE) get established over TCP.

 Once the session is established, PCE builds the topology database (TED) using the underlying IGP or BGP-LS.
-BGP-LS has enhanced TLV capabilities that have been added for PCE to learn and build this database.
+BGP-LS has enhanced TLV capabilities that have been added for PCE to learn and develop this database.
 RSVP is still used to signal the LSP.

 As the demand for fast and reliable web services grows, load balancing has become an essential component of modern computing infrastructure.
 By evenly distributing incoming network traffic across multiple servers, load balancers enhance scalability, reliability, and resource utilization.
 With various load-balancing techniques, organizations can choose the most suitable method to optimize their system’s performance and deliver an exceptional user experience.
 Embracing load balancing is vital for businesses seeking to stay competitive in today’s digital landscape.